 First prepare the pastry

-Step 1: Add the flour, salt, and vegan margarine or butter to a mixing bowl.
+Step 1: Add the flour, salt, and margarine to a mixing bowl.

 Step 2: Rub the margarine into the flour, using your fingertips, until it resembles breadcrumbs.